lorenzoeusepi77/kubernetes/README.md

   Role: "create_token" -- Create token needed for cluster initialization

-    - Generate toked that will be used for:
+    - Generate token that will be used for:

     - Master cluster inizialization

     - Node cluster join

-  Role: "configmaster" -- Configuration for "kubernetes-master"
+  Role: "configmaster" -- Configuration for "kubernetes-master" node

     - Initialize master with kubeadm